 Many budget phones are easily discernible as such at a glance; that’s not the case, however, with the Samsung Galaxy A50.
 The display is crisp, vibrant, and bright, the battery can last all day, and the camera can take some really stellar photos in the right conditions.

 The Samsung Galaxy A50 isn’t a performance powerhouse like the OnePlus 8 Pro, but it performs adequately during basic tasks and functions.
 For things like social media and web browsing, reading and sending messages, or, yes, even making phone calls, this phone performs swimmingly.
 With multiple apps running, however, reviewers notice significant slowdown and lag.
-Games are hit or miss; basic games should run fine, but anything that even mildly tests this phone’s power results in long load times and missing frames.
+Games are hit or miss; basic games should run fine, but anything that even mildly research this phone’s power results in long load times and missing frames.
 If you are an avid gamer then you should check out the Samsung Galaxy Z Fold 2, which offers a great gaming experience.
 Another minor frustration many people found is with the in-display fingerprint sensor, which makes the unlocking process feel laboriously slow.
 Camera-wise, the Galaxy A50 works well enough, but the primary 25MP lens is no match for a really great camera like that on the Google Pixel 5.
 Pictures look good in the right conditions, albeit not quite as vibrant and crisp as others, but low light photos look pretty terrible.
 If having the best camera or gaming machine is your top priority, the Galaxy A50 isn’t for you.

-In individual power drain tests, people found the A50’s battery life to be good, but not great.
+In individual power drain research, people found the A50’s battery life to be good, but not great.
 While streaming HD video over wi-fi at full brightness, the Samsung Galaxy A50 can last about 9 hours.
 With more moderate usage like browsing the web or checking texts, this battery should make it the whole day.
 If you do find yourself in need of some extra juice, the A50 has a moderately fast charging battery.
 While this phone doesn’t have quite the “all-day” battery life Samsung claims for phones like the Samsung Galaxy S10, the A50 should last plenty long for moderate usage.

 Samsung phones are often lauded for their fantastic displays, and the Samsung Galaxy A50 is just as worthy of that praise.
 The 6.4” Super AMOLED display offers Full HD+ resolution that renders images beautifully: everything is bright, crisp, and vibrant here.
 Samsung also gave this phone a nearly bezel-less display, not counting the small teardrop notch, giving this mid-priced phone a premium look that’s sure to impress.
 The display on the A50 is quite the standout amongst some of its less ideal qualities, so if you’re looking for a budget phone that will make your next Netflix binge pop, this could be the phone for you.